wisq/ex_mush/README.md

   - basic 16-colour ANSI
   - full XTerm colour support, both 256-colour and full 24-bit RGB
   - all without actually embedding escape sequences in text until it hits the wire
-- telnet options like UTF-8 (and downgrading to ASCII if needed)
-  - we currently just use UTF-8 by default and accept all user input if it's considered printable, which might be unsafe 😅